Fitting Noisestop F7 Soundproof Underlay

 Floor soundproofing acoustic underlay mats for domestic and commercial floors

+Installation instructions for fitting Noisestop F7 soundproof underlay.
 Noisestop Systems F7 is an acoustic underlay that can be used over any floor type.
-Noisestop F7 is suitable for use in domestic and commercial applications.
-Reduce impact and airborne noise, conversation and TV noise transferring through timber sub floors.
-Part ’e’ complaint when installed as part of a separating floor construction.
+Suitable for use in domestic and commercial flooring applications.
+Reduce impact and airborne noise, conversation and TV noise transferring through timber sub-floors.
+Part E compliant flooring solution when installed as part of separating floor construction.

 Fitting Noisestop F7

-Acoustic underlay mats should be laid in a brick bond pattern on the floor.
-When you are fitting the mats make sure you don’t leave gaps between them.
+Lay Noisestop F7 acoustic underlay mats in a brick bond pattern on the floor.
+When you fit the mats, ensure you don’t leave gaps between them.
 Ensure the matting is tightly butted together.

 Use a Stanley knife or sharp scissors to cut the soundproof matting to fit the shape of your room.